A keen house proud house dweller who wants to share her tips on cleaning.

 “Wash warm, do not bleach, and tumble dry medium.
 Remove promptly.”

 Now you should get more information on the label itself on how you can go about washing and cleaning the jacket itself.
-See from the video below how Mr Bald goes about washing his jacket specifically to achieve the more faded and worn-in look.
+See from the video above how Mr Bald goes about washing his jacket specifically to achieve the more faded and worn-in look.

 Instructions for Washing